paryswest/_pizza-generator/README.md

-**Link to project:** https://pizza-generator-api.herokuapp.com/ **Please note that as of right now, this application is only desktop friendly.
-Responsiveness will come later on**
+**Link to project:** https://pizza-generator-api.herokuapp.com/ **Please note that as of right now, this application is only desktop friendly, but we are working to make this application mobile responsive!**

 <div align="center">